DMBuce/macrobe/README.md

 At the top of the `genmacro` script is a mapping of characters to keysym sequences.
-If you wish to use `macro gen` or `genmacro` to generate an xmacro script from text, these need to be adjusted to match your keyboard.
+If you wish to use `macro gen` or `genmacro` to generate an xmacro script from text, these need to be adjusted to match your keyboard layout.
 You can use `xev` and press a key to see its keysym.

 The `macro rec` and `macro loop` commands rely on these i3 modes: